TakanariShimbo/open-super-whisper/README.md

 1. On first launch, you'll be prompted to enter your OpenAI API key
 2. If you don't have an API key, you can get one from [OpenAI's website](https://platform.openai.com/api-keys)
 3. Your API key will be saved for future use
+4. To change it later, click "API Key Settings" in the toolbar

 ### Recording Audio

 1. Click the "Start Recording" button to begin recording from your microphone
 2. Click "Stop Recording" when you're done
 3. The application will automatically transcribe your recording
+4. You can also use the global hotkey (default: Ctrl+Shift+R) to start/stop recording even when the application is in the background

+### Using Global Hotkeys

+1. The default hotkey is set to "Ctrl+Shift+R"
+2. Pressing this hotkey will start/stop recording even when the application is in the background
+3. To change the hotkey, click "Hotkey Settings" in the toolbar

+### Using the System Tray

+1. The application stays resident in your system tray
+2. Closing the window will keep the application running in the background
+3. Click the system tray icon to toggle the application's visibility
+4. Right-click the system tray icon to access a context menu with options to:
+   - Show the application
+   - Start/stop recording
+   - Completely exit the application

 ### Importing Audio Files